 National visibility continued to surge during this time as television stations nationwide aired MedicAlert public service announcements.
 In 1996, Chrissie Collins was awarded the American Medical Association’s highest honor - “The Citation for Distinguished Service.”
 She and daughter Linda Collins Maurer also appeared on “This Morning” hosted by Paula Zahn on CBS.

-Today, MedicAlert Foundation continues to provide its services to 2.3 million members in the United States and another 1.7 million members through its affiliates worldwide.
-Over 5,000 emergency calls are answered each year by our dedicated team of trained staff and on-site emergency response specialists.
+Today, MedicAlert Foundation continues to provide its services to millions of members throughout the United States and worldwide affiliates.
+Thousands of emergency calls are answered each year by our dedicated team of trained staff and on-site emergency response specialists.

 MedicAlert Foundation® is more than a medical ID - we are the most dependable, responsive, intelligent, and trusted emergency support network.